-- 1. Log into the IX10 WebUI as a user with full Admin access rights. - 2.
+- 1. Log into the IX15 WebUI as a user with full Admin access rights. - 2.
 On the menu, click System.
 Under Configuration, click Device Configuration.

 - 3. Click Network > Virtual LAN.

-- 4. Type a name for the VLAN and click +.
+- 4. Type a name for the VLAN and click %

 - 5. Select the Device.

 - 6. Type or select a unique numeric ID for the VLAN ID.

+- 7. Click Apply to save the configuration and apply the change.

-- Log into the IX10 command line as a user with full Admin access rights.
-Depending on your device configuration, you may be presented with an Access selection menu.
+- 1. Log into the IX15 command line as a user with full Admin access rights. - Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI. - 2.
 At the command line, type config to enter configuration mode: